AST Achievement Awards

 Nominations open in November and close in January.

 The AST Awards Committee reviews nominations and makes recommendations to the AST Board of Directors.
 Nominees and nominators are notified of the outcome by the end of March.
-(Exception: The Transplant Advocacy Award is reviewed by the Transplant Community Advisory Council.)
+(Exceptions: The Transplant Advocacy Award is reviewed by the Transplant Community Advisory Council, and the Lifetime Achievement Award is reviewed by the Past Presidents Advisory Council.)

 Recipients are expected to attend the ATC; registration is not included as part of the AST award.